 Also, many music producers prefer to get their sounds heard through collaborations with others.
 Either through artists, singers, other music producers, or MCs, this allows a music producer to focus on their own sounds and get exposure to many.
 Collaborating means that your music will be heard by audiences that would normally never hear your music and allows those you are working with to gain exposure.

 Why Is Music Production Over-saturated?

-There are many reasons industries become oversaturated with many suffering from not being able to provide enough jobs for every one skilled in the industry.
+There are many reasons industries become oversaturated, with many suffering from not providing enough jobs for everyone skilled in the industry.
 The music production industry became oversaturated as more and more labels, producers, singers, and artists, in general, entered the market.

 The music production industry has always been oversaturated, with many artists not sure what a music producer does when they first enter the industry.
-Rising in the industry requires more than luck or talent, it requires hard work and constantly building towards improvement.
+Rising in the industry requires more than luck or talent; it requires hard work and constant improvement.